 Hydrologists

-Hydrologists also analyze the ways surface water and groundwater evaporate and go back to the atmosphere, sometimes through the ocean.
+Hydrologists also analyze how surface water and groundwater evaporate and return to the atmosphere, sometimes through the ocean.
 They have multiple job roles and responsibilities, like water testing, data testing, overseeing educational & outreach programs, and flow operations.

-Sometimes they use advanced technology, for example, remote sensing equipment, to gather essential data.
+Sometimes, they use advanced technology, such as remote sensing equipment, to gather essential data.
 Hydrologists always collaborate with engineers, scientists, and public officials to ensure high-quality work.

 - Qualification: A bachelor’s degree